rochacon/elastic-nginx/README.md

 console log

-# Settings
 env AWS_ACCESS_KEY_ID="A_AWS_ACCESS_KEY_ID"
 env AWS_SECRET_ACCESS_KEY="A_AWS_SECRET_ACCESS_KEY"

-exec /usr/local/bin/elastic-nginx -aws-region="us-east-1" -topic-arn="arn:test" -upstream="backends" -upstream-file="/etc/nginx/conf.d/upstreams/backends.upstreams" -upstreams-path="/etc/nginx/conf.d/upstreams/backends"
+exec /usr/local/bin/elastic-nginx -aws-region="us-east-1" -config "/etc/elastic-nginx.json"
 ```

+A sample configuration file can be found at etc/elastic-nginx.example.json.
-Configuration options can be listed with the `-h` or `--help` flags.
+More configuration options can be listed with the `-h` or `--help` flags.

 **Notes:**

   * You'll need AWS credentials with EC2 reading permissions.
   * You'll need to subscribe to the SNS Topic after registering the HTTP hook.
-Look at the `elastic-nginx` output to get the received subscribe URL.
+You can do this automatically by turning auto-subscribe feature on. (see config file)

 Testing